 Growth in the mHealth field is impressive, but there are other measures that don’t paint as rosy of a picture.
 While health apps are being downloaded, they aren’t necessarily being used.
-In fact, only seven percent of mHealth apps can claim more than 50,000 active users each month.
-In addition, while nearly all providers think health applications have a lot of potential, only a third of them actually recommend apps to their patients, and half of these are not even specific app recommendations.
+In fact, only 7% of mHealth apps can claim more than 50,000 active users each month.
+In addition, while nearly all providers think health applications have a lot of potentials, only a third of them actually recommend apps to their patients, and half of these are not even specific app recommendations.

 1. To Reach Patients, Target Providers